You are here

 Birgit Lodes

-In the Weißkunig, a German-language (auto-)biography co-authored by Maximilian himself, numerous passages are modeled after the stories of Jesus’ life.
-Maximilian is portrayed as a god-like world savior—an interpretation that not only aligns with the traditional legitimacy of rulers (that all rightful kings and emperors are chosen and appointed by God[24]) but also exceeds it significantly in terms of vividness and intensity.
-For instance, the depiction of the Weißkunig’s birth is based on the Gospel of Luke: a brightly shining comet appears as a special “sign and revelation,” and the mother gives birth almost without pain.[25]
+In the Weißkunig (White or Wise King), the German-language (auto-)biography co-authored by Maximilian himself, numerous passages are modeled after the stories of Jesus’s life.
+Maximilian is staged as a god-like world Saviour—a notion that aligns with the traditional ruler legitimization (that all rightful kings and emperors are chosen and appointed by God[24]) but which in its vividness and intensity goes significantly beyond this tradition.
+For example, the depiction of the Weißkunig’s birth follows the model of the Gospel of Luke: a brightly shining comet appears as a special “sign and revelation,” and the mother gives birth almost without pain.[25]

 Abb.
 Geburt des Jungen Weißkunig